chihyang/iso/README.md

 can also be started by `iso-exe repl`.
 All the other subcommands read from an ISO program file and generate the required output.
 The REPL also supports all the other subcommands that `iso-exe` itself supports.
 For example, `iso-exe type <file>` returns the type of the given file.
-In the REPL, this can also be performed by using the prefix command `:lt <file>`.
+In the REPL, this can be performed by using the prefix command `:lt <file>`.

 In the REPL, you can use `:help` to see all the supported commands.